SaraBenShabbat/GeneratingAttendanceReports/README.md

-# GeneratingAttendanceReports
-This project is a self project for generating attendance reports by face recognition, using Cloud Services and AI.
+Generating Attendance Reports - a self project for generating attendance reports by face recognition, using Cloud Services and AI.

 Introduction
 -	The program provides tracking on entries & departures of employees to the workplace, without human touch; only by face recognition.